pmeier/light-the-torch/README.md

 without warning.
 As a results of this, `pip` has no capability for plugins to hook into specific tasks.

-`light-the-torch` works by monkey-patching `pip` internals during the installation
+`light-the-torch` works by monkey-patching `pip` internals at runtime:
-process:

 - While searching for a download link for a PyTorch distribution, `light-the-torch` replaces the default search index with an official PyTorch download link.
 This is